Newton non-degenerate $\mu$-constant deformations admit simultaneous embedded resolutions: Introduction

 \subsubsection{Preliminaries on Simultaneous Embedded Resolutions}

 Let us keep the notation from the previous section.
-We denote $S:=\CC^m_o$, and $W$ the deformation of $V$ given by $F$.
+We put $S:=\CC^m_o$, and denote by $W$ the deformation of $V$ given by $F$.
 Then we have the following commutative diagram:

 where the morphism $\varrho$ is flat.
-Given a sufficiently small open set $\Omega\subset\CC^{m}$ containing $o$, by a standard abuse of notation we will denote with the same letters the representatives of $\varrho$ and $W$. ( In fact, usually we will use this abuse of notation for any representative of a germ).
+Given a sufficiently small open set $\Omega\subset\CC^{m}$ containing $o$, by a standard abuse of notation we will denote by the same letters the representatives of $\varrho$ and $W$. ( usually we will use this abuse of notation for any representative of a germ).
 We use the notation $W_{s'}:=\varrho^{-1}(s')$, $s'\in \Omega$.\\

-In what follows we will define what we mean by {\it Simultaneous Embedded Resolution} of $W$. \\
+In what follows we will define what we mean by {\it Simultaneous Embedded Resolution} of $W$.
+We give the general definition here, even though, as explained in Remark \ref{rem:SER}, the Simultaneous Embedded Resolutions that we will construct in the main theorem are of a special type.